robskaar/Snake/README.md

 snake weekly project - Jonas, Robert, Kasper, Jacob

-This is a Sneke project for EASV D19 Spring from the 21-02 to 06-03 This ReadME will be updated through the project
+This is a Sneke project for EASV D19 Spring from the 21-02 to 06-03 This README will be updated through the project